shinjism/SwiftUI-DocCam/README.md

 ### About

-Text recognition camera example using SwiftUI, Vision, and VisionKit on iOS
+Text recognition camera example using SwiftUI, Vision, and VisionKit on iOS.

 This Xcode project was replaced Storyboard with SwiftUI based on Apple Inc.'s SimpleTextRecognition.